alus-it/AirspaceConverter/README.md

 This utility can convert also SeeYou .CUP waypoint files to KMZ (for Google Earth).
 The conversion to IMG for Garmin devices is done using cGPSmapper.
 While converting to OpenAir this software estimates if the points entered are part of arcs or circumferences in order to make use of arc and circumference definitions of the OpeanAir format and so avoiding to output all points one by one.
 The ability to read KML/KMZ is based on the KMZ airspace files produced by Austrocontrol.
 AirspaceConverter is written in C++11 can be ran both on Linux and on Windows.
 It has a Qt user interface and Windows MFC UI as well in order to be immediately easy to use.
-Under Linux can also work also from command line to be usable from shell scripts.
+But it can also work also from command line to be usable from shell scripts on Linux or batch files on Windows.
 For more information's about this project: http://www.alus.it/AirspaceConverter
-Contributors are, as usual, warmly welcome!
+Contributors are, always, warmly welcome!

 Why this software?
 ------------------